Cloud-Surf-Inn/Cloud-Surf-Inn-Project/eArchiveCSI/README.txt

 This class defines the CleaningNode datastructure, methods, and its constituent fields.
 This class also includes getter and setter methods for all fields.
 This class will be used to create the node in the priority queues/heaps using to manage the housekeeping system in Cloud Surf Inn.
 This class will use java's built in functions for dates and times.
 This class has a compareTo method for use of the PriorityQueue's built in comparator.
 This class features a helper method, priority Calculator, that is used to determine the CleaningNode's priority.

 CloudMainframe.java
-Written by:
+Written by: Christian Kline
-Tested by:
+Tested by: Christian Kline
-Debugged by:
+Debugged by: Christian Kline
+This class is the main driver class our our program.
+This class creates both databases, the gui window, and initializes the hotel database with all its rooms.

 HKPRHeap.java
 Written by: Juan Escudero